dustymabe/summit-2018-container-lab/labs/lab6/chapter6.md

 ## Introduction

-In this lab, we are going to build upon the previous labs and leverage what we have learned to utilize the OpenShift Ansible Service Broker.
+In this lab, we are going to build upon the previous labs and leverage what we have learned to utilize the [Automation Broker](http://automationbroker.io/) (nee OpenShift Ansible Service Broker).
 As part of this process, we will be using the latest upstream release available for this project.
-By the time you are finished with the lab, you will have deployed an application, a database and binded the two together.
+By the time you are finished with the lab, you will have deployed an application, a database and bound the two together.
 It should become evident how this self service process can improve the productivity of developers on your team.

+If you are unfamiliar with the Automation Broker, in short, it provides pre-packaged, multi-service applications using a container for distribution.
+The Automation Broker uses Ansible as its definition language but does not require significant Ansible knowledge or experience.

 Expected completion: 10-20 minutes